ardislu/csvio/README.md

 npm run test:coverage
 ```

 Run `large.test.js` tests (writing, reading, and transforming ~100 MB CSV files).
-These tests take ~30s to complete, so they are separated from the primary tests:
+These tests take longer to complete, so they are separated from the primary tests:

 ```plaintext
 npm run test:large